wunderio/drupal-ping/README.md

 Assumes `$settings['memcache']['servers']` presence in the `settings.php`.

 Following statuses are issued:
-* `disable` - No memcached servers defined in settings
+* `disabled` - No memcached servers defined in settings
 * `success` - All connections succeed
 * `warning` - At least one connection succeeds, at least one connection fails
 * `error` - All connections fail